 I think certainly the weather helped with glorious sunshine its surprising how so many people have smiles on their faces and are out and about spending money whether this was in the food establishments or any of the shops within Port Solent.

-Not only O Sole Mio but every single food establishment in Port Solent was extremely busy as busy as I’ve known it to be and like I said I’m sure the lovely weather we’ve had recently certainly helped attract visitors into Port Solent and other areas across the South Coast.
+Not only O Sole Mio but every single food establishment in Port Solent was extremely busy as I’ve known it to be and like I said I’m sure the lovely weather we’ve had recently certainly helped attract visitors into Port Solent and other areas across the South Coast.

 I realise it was a bank holiday weekend and that the majority of people are off work but that doesn’t mean customers are going to be out spending money especially to the levels witnessed yesterday.
 It looks like it wasn’t just Hampshire that spending was doing well according to Retail Week shoppers in London’s West End spent £220m which has jumped up 10% with people taking day trips to the capital.
 Let’s hope it continues….only time will tell.